 A run on the pound may occur when markets feel the Pound is overvalued and likely to fall quickly.
 If markets expect the pound to fall, they will sell quickly before making a loss.

 What may cause a run on the Pound?

 - A run on the pound is more likely in a semi fixed exchange rate. e.g. when the Government is committed to trying to keep the Pound at a certain level.
 If markets feel this level is unsustainable they may keep selling Pounds until the government is forced to devalue.

-Is the UK at risk from a Run on the Pound?At the moment, we aren't.
-Firstly the Pound is floating i.e. governments are not trying to keep its value high.
-The Pound has already depreciated by about 20% in past 18 months. - This wouldn't count as a run on the pound but large gradual depreciation.
+Is the UK at risk from a Run on the Pound?No. Firstly the Pound is floating i.e. governments are not trying to keep its value high.
+The Pound has already depreciated by about 15% since the Brexit vote in June 2016. - This wouldn't count as a run on the pound but large depreciation.
 With a floating exchange rate, there is less chance of markets feeling an exchange rate is fundamentally overvalued.

-Would Membership of Euro protect against A Run on the Pound?Well, we couldn't have a run on the Pound, but, it doesn't solve the underlying problems like lack of competitiveness, excessive government borrowing, negative growth.
+Would membership of Euro protect against a run on the Pound?If we joined the Euro, by definition we couldn't have a run on the Pound, but, it doesn't solve underlying problems like lack of competitiveness, excessive government borrowing, negative growth.
 Being outside the Euro, would give Greece more flexibility for dealing with their crisis.